non-Jedi/gyr/README.md

 matrix.
 It's designed to be a fairly thin layer of abstraction over application service api.

+# Status

+Pre-alpha!
+Breaking changes happen on a weekly to daily basis, and the developer(s) mostly don't notice at all since this isn't being used for anything yet.

 # Projects Using Gyr

 None for now!
 Check back later.